distante/saninn-logger/README.md

 <span style="font-size:2em">👨‍💻💻</span>

-A configurable wrapper of the console object with no dependencies (without losing the console call position).
+A configurable wrapper of the console that keeps the log call position.
+The only dependency is an included Polyfill!

-Made with Typescript, usable as es6 module and iife with IE10 support.
+Made with Typescript, usable as es6 module and iife (with IE10 support).

 <div align="center">